 Notable businesses in Freudenberg include the furniture manufacturing company Rauch Möbelwerke GmbH, founded in 1897.
 As part of their plant, Rauch have a zoo which the public are free to visit.
 It zoo exhibits exotic animals like monkeys, zebras, kangaroos.

-Freudenberg is also home to the famous high-end distillery Brennerei Ziegler, manufacturing spirits since 1865.
+Freudenberg is home to the famous high-end distillery Brennerei Ziegler, manufacturing spirits since 1865.

 Highlights: Freudenberg Theatre, Museum

 The Freudenberg cruise port map is interactive.
 It shows the port's exact location, along with the real-time cruise ship traffic (if any) in its vicinity - today, and right now.
 By zooming-out you can see other cruise ship ports located near Freudenberg, Germany.

 If you lose the Freudenberg location on the map, simply reload the page (also with F5 button).
 This feature is integrated with the CruiseMapper's cruise ship tracker tracking the vessels' current positions at sea and in ports.